abylaw/asyncy-front-end/packages/microservice.guide/overview/README.md

 # Overview

+*This guide assumes you're using the latest version of Docker*

 Follow the [Docker Docs](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) for Dockerfile best practices

 A container can accept input and write output (like a traditional function) or stream output into the Storyscript  (like web servers, chat bots, social streams).